 Be helpful, informative or entertaining

-On Reddit, you feel like you’re part of a bigger community.
+On Reddit, you feel part of a bigger community.
 There’s at least some basic rules of decent behaviour.
 As opposed to some other social media channels, where you’re in some sort of chaotic bedlam.

 While not overwhelmed with advertising, there’s a noticeable amount, like on other social media channels.